 - Use or possession of a deceased person’s personal identification information; and

 - Counterfeit or fictitious personal identification information.

 Each felony comes with a mandatory prison sentence of multiple years, in addition to significant fines.
 The court may also order you to pay restitution to repay what you have taken.
-On the federal level, each count of identity fraud under the ITADA can carry a sentence of up to fifteen years in federal prison and substantial fines, in addition to what was imposed on the state level.

 A Florida Identity Theft Attorney Can Help

 With specialized government units investigating identity theft crimes, harsher laws, and stricter penalties, it is imperative that you have an experienced identity theft defense attorney on your side.
 If you or a loved one has been charged with identity theft in Miami, Fort Lauderdale, or anywhere in the state of Florida , let the Tony Moss Firm, L.L.C. defend your case with the attention and dedication that it needs.
 Call or contact the office today for a free and confidential consultation of your case.
 He will fight for your rights under the law because fairness and justice are essential human values that we all deserve.